javellej/quantum_simulator/README.md

 Some unit tests have been provided however they do not provide a sufficient coverage at the moment.
 The intention is more to show how unit tests could be made and extended.

+The default number of qubits is 5, but it can be extended up to 31, to be set at compile time.

 ## Dependencies